-Information about these offers and others is included within the teams' only area of the MATE forum hub.
-Teams will receive the username and password to access the teams' only area once their registration has been accepted.
+Information about these offers and others - as well as a letter that teams can use to support their fundraising efforts - is included within the teams' only area of the MATE forum hub.
+For the 2015 competition, the password to the teams' only area is freezeyourtushoff.